-If during the vetting process there is information that requires further clarification, you may be invited to attend an interview with the Service Vetting Unit.
+If during the vetting process there is information that requires further clarification or an area of concern is identified, you may be invited to attend an interview with the Service Vetting Unit.
 The success of the vetting interview, as with other aspects of vetting, depends largely on your honesty.
 Therefore, absolute honesty is required and any deceit at any stage of the process may affect your application.
 Lying, concealing the truth, or deliberately withholding information when completing your vetting questionnaire or during a vetting interview is a very serious matter, whether it comes to light immediately or at some later stage.